shellphish/writeups/challenges/pwn/heap/tcache/chutes-and-ladders-dice-2022/README.md

 # Writeup of Chutes-and-ladders challenge from DiceCTF 2022

+TDLR: UAF to tcache poisoning using a game

 Writeup author: [adamd](https://adamdoupe.com)

 The challenge description given by challenge author `bosh` is the following: